mbadry1/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

     ```

 - The last example explains that the derivatives will be decreased/Increased exponentially.
-- So If W > I (Identity matrix)     The weights will explode.
+- So If W > I (Identity matrix)     The weights will vanish.
 - And If W < I (Identity matrix)     The weights will explode.
 - Recently Microsoft trained 152 layers (ResNet)! which is a really big number.